 Proper wound care can help prevent the spread of MRSA in athletes.
-In addition to
+Along with swift

-prompt medical care and treatment, athletes should take care to keep all cuts, scrapes,
+care and treatment, athletes should take care to keep all cuts, scrapes, and abrasions

 How is MRSA treated?

-Your healthcare provider will discuss treatment choices with you.
-These may include:
+Your healthcare provider will talk with you about your treatment choices.
+These may

 Draining any abscess or fluid-filled sore